FAA Drone Fines – Real Enforcement Cases and What Trigger…

 Operating Without Part 107 Certificate

-Flying commercially without proper certification remains one of the most frequently penalized violations.
+Flying commercially without proper certification is still one of the most frequently penalized violations I see.
 The FAA aggressively pursues uncertified commercial operators, particularly those advertising services on social media or business websites.
+They actively look for this stuff.

-Real case example: A Connecticut photographer was fined $1,100 for posting real estate drone footage on his business website without holding a Part 107 certificate.
+Real case example: A Connecticut photographer got fined $1,100 for posting real estate drone footage on his business website without holding a Part 107 certificate.
 The FAA discovered the violation through routine monitoring of commercial photographers’ websites.
+Yep, they do that.

-Another case: A Florida drone operator received a $3,000 penalty for operating commercially at multiple real estate locations without certification, with enhanced penalty due to multiple flights and attempted concealment.
+Another case: A Florida drone operator received a $3,000 penalty for operating commercially at multiple real estate locations without certification.
+The enhanced penalty came from multiple flights and attempted concealment.

-The lesson: if you’re earning money from drone flights or footage, you must hold a Part 107 certificate.
-The definition of “commercial” is broad—it includes bartering services, building your portfolio for future paid work, and flights conducted as part of business operations even if not directly paid.
+The lesson here is straightforward — if you’re earning money from drone flights or footage, you need Part 107.
+And the definition of “commercial” is broad.
+It covers bartering services, building your portfolio for future paid work, and flights conducted as part of business operations even if you’re not directly getting paid for that specific flight.

 Unauthorized Controlled Airspace Operations

-Flying in controlled airspace near airports without LAANC authorization or airspace waivers generates substantial enforcement actions.
-The FAA takes airspace violations extremely seriously due to collision risk with manned aircraft.
+Probably should have led with this section, honestly.
+Flying in controlled airspace near airports without LAANC authorization or airspace waivers generates some of the heaviest enforcement actions.
+The FAA takes airspace violations extremely seriously because of the collision risk with manned aircraft.

 Real case example: A New York drone pilot was fined $14,700 for flying in controlled airspace near LaGuardia Airport without authorization.
-The pilot claimed ignorance of airspace restrictions, but the FAA noted that sectional charts clearly showed the controlled airspace and the pilot held a Part 107 certificate requiring knowledge of airspace regulations.
+The pilot claimed ignorance of airspace restrictions, but the FAA pointed out that sectional charts clearly showed the controlled airspace and the pilot held a Part 107 certificate — meaning he should have known better.

 Another case: A California operator received an $8,500 penalty for multiple unauthorized flights near San Francisco International Airport.
 The FAA discovered the violations through air traffic controller reports of visual sightings and subsequent investigation.

 Even flights well below 400 feet AGL require authorization in controlled airspace.
-The “Class G loophole” (flying below the surface area of Class E airspace) doesn’t apply to drones—Part 107 requires authorization for any controlled airspace operation.
+I still run into pilots who think there’s a “Class G loophole” for flying below the surface area of Class E airspace.
+That doesn’t apply to drones — Part 107 requires authorization for any controlled airspace operation, period.

 Reckless Operation

-“Careless or reckless operation” under Part 107.23 is a catch-all provision allowing FAA enforcement for operations endangering people or property.
-This subjective standard gives the FAA significant discretion.
+“Careless or reckless operation” under Part 107.23 is the FAA’s catch-all provision for operations endangering people or property.
+This subjective standard gives the FAA wide discretion, which can work for or against you.

 Real case example: A Washington state pilot was fined $20,000 for flying a drone aggressively toward a low-flying helicopter, forcing the helicopter to take evasive action.
-Video of the incident was posted on YouTube, where it was discovered by FAA investigators.
+The kicker?
+Video of the incident was posted on YouTube, where FAA investigators found it.
 The substantial penalty reflected the extreme risk created.

 Another case: A Texas drone operator received a $9,000 penalty for repeatedly flying over crowds at a public event despite event organizers’ requests to stop.
 Multiple witnesses reported the unsafe operations to the FAA.